SAS-DHRH/dhcc-toolkit/content/toolkit/maximal-computing.md

 11. **Support responsible use with UX design.** If you are building something, that may mean making it deliberately *less* fascinating and immersive.
 In this space, user engagement in itself is not a measure of success.
 For more information on minimal UX design, see the ["Minimal Computing" section](https://sas-dhrh.github.io/dhcc-toolkit/toolkit/minimal-computing.html) of this Toolkit.
 12. **[Raise awareness of the issue.](https://arxiv.org/abs/1906.02243)** Normalise responsible use of compute, hold big AI companies accountable, and advocate for better regulation of AI.

+## Developing Guidelines for climate-friendly AI use

+Emily Simpson hosted a useful webinar Climate Conscious AI Use (Feb 7, 2025) at the University of British Columbia.
+Simpson posited these helpful questions to help you develop a personalised AI-use philosophy that embodies your environmental values:

+1. Is it necessary or fun?
+2. Could you do this on your own?
+3. Does a similar tool already exist?
+4. Does it replace something that has greater impact?
+5. Is speed critical?
+6. Is AI the right tool for your task?

 ## Then it gets complicated

 Consider Model Architecture Efficiency: Explore sequence-to-sequence models instead of decoder-only models for similar tasks, as they tend to be slightly less energy- and carbon-intensive.